Key Facts 2021–22

 - The Henry R. Kravis '63 Center for Excellence in Teaching

-- students represent through citizenship and/or residency more than 40 countries and 30 U.S. states
+- Students represent through citizenship and/or residency 44 countries and 31 U.S. states

 - Percentage of students receiving financial aid: 33%

 - Total financial aid awarded: more than $10.5 million